 2. To provide a location for bird watching, educational field trips, and nature walks.
 It is an ecological haven in densely populated Los Angeles.

-3. To provide an invaluable open water resource for migratory birds traversing all of California.
+3. To provide an invaluable open water resource for migratory birds traversing the entire Pacific Flyway, including all of California.

 Lastly, the determination of the Silver Lake Reservoir Master Plan states—which we support:

 “After extensive discussion, an overwhelming consensus emerged at the workshops in support of passive recreational uses and ... opposition to all forms of active recreational uses in the areas opened to the public.”